-In his book ”Belonging”, Alun Wyn Jones, in conjunction with his co-writer Tom Fordyce, traces his personal and playing journey from the Mumbles to captain the Ospreys, Wales and the British and Irish Lions.
+In his book ”Belonging”, Alun Wyn Jones, together with his co-writer Tom Fordyce, traces his personal and playing journey from the Mumbles to captain the Ospreys, Wales and the British and Irish Lions.

-The authors engage the reader with an insightful, honest, and emotionally challenging text that addresses the personal drive, support of family, players and coaches alongside dilemmas of a personal nature.
+The authors engage the reader with an insightful, honest and emotionally challenging text that addresses the personal drive, support of family, players and coaches as well as dilemmas of a personal nature.

 Alun Wyn Jones is one of the outstanding rugby players of his generation.
-His performances as captain of Wales, winning 149 caps, three Grand Slams, captain of the Lions, and an OBE award underline his standing as a rugby player, a leader and role model.
+His performances as captain of Wales underline his standing as a rugby player, a leader and role model.
+He won 149 caps, three Grand Slams and an OBE award.
 His status within Wales and the wider rugby fraternity puts him on a par with other greats such as Barry/The King, Gareth, JPR, JJ, etc, and he is recognisable simply as “Alun Wyn”.

 For instance, the author speaks highly of his initial coaching and success at Bonymaen.
 These factors motivated him to toughen up and develop his fitness and skills.

 Throughout the text, he extols his gratitude for the support of his wife, Anwen, and children, his Mum and Dad and his Welsh-speaking maternal grandmother.
 He particularly reflects how her example ingrained within him a desire to take every opportunity.